 For manufacturers, costs can be high to introduce the service.
 Powder coating requires spray materials, an electrostatic booth, and an oven.
 However, if the manufacturer is already equipped with these capabilities, this is not an issue.

-Powder coating cannot be done on rubber or other materials that will melt in an oven.
+- Cannot be done on rubber or other materials that can be easily melted in an oven.

 Smaller, less complex projects might be better off with a less complex finishing process if you're worried about cost.
 However, you can always talk to the vendor about their pricing and services if that is a concern.